These special academic rules and regulations apply to our programs abroad and are here for your reference.

 - Online Courses

-- Advising sheets from your home college
+- Advising or degree check information from your home college

 - Approved petitions for transfer of credit or independent study